Satch70/data-science-S2023/challenges/c02-michelson-assignment.md

 *Background*: In 1879 Albert Michelson led an experimental campaign to measure the speed of light.
-His approach was a development upon the method of Foucault$$3$$, and resulted in a new estimate of
+His approach was a development upon the method of Foucault\[3\], and resulted in a new estimate of
 $v_0 = 299944 \pm 51$ kilometers per second (in a vacuum).
-This is very close to the modern *exact* value of 2.9979246\^{5}.
-In this challenge, you will analyze Michelson's original data, and explore some of the factors associated with his experiment.
+This is very close to the modern *exact* value of 2.9979246^{5}.
+In this challenge, you will analyze Michelson’s original data, and explore some of the factors associated with his experiment.

-I've already copied Michelson's data from his 1880 publication; the code chunk below will load these data from a public googlesheet.
+I’ve already copied Michelson’s data from his 1880 publication; the code chunk below will load these data from a public googlesheet.

 *Aside*: The speed of light is *exact* (there is **zero error** in the